Frequently Asked Questions

 The

-Drakes Ultra model takes a banana arc to the jack and is good for
+Drakes Delta model takes a banana arc to the jack and is good for

-line for a longer distance before entry to the jack, and is recommended
+line for a longer distance before even flatter entry to the jack, and is recommended

 In general the trend in the last few